TheTimeSweeper/EnforcerMod/Release/README.md

 ## Changelog

+`3.7.4`

+- Nemforcer can now be headshotted by Railgunner.

 `3.7.3`
 - updated for r2api split ass(emblies)
 - nothing else changed. you can revert if you're still on old r2api